000

 Is it better to hire an in-house marketing person or a Tulsa marketing agency?

 For most small to mid-size Tulsa businesses, an agency is more cost-effective than hiring.
 A full-time marketing director costs $70,000 to $120,000 per year in Tulsa, plus benefits and the cost of supporting tools and contractors.
-An agency engagement at $5,000 to $8,000 per month ($60,000 to $96,000 per year) typically gets a team of 4 to 8 specialists working on the account, which one in-house person can't replicate.
+An agency engagement typically puts a team of 4 to 8 specialists on the account for less than the loaded cost of that one hire, which a single in-house person can't replicate.
+Agency pricing is scoped and quoted by request against your specific goals.

 How long does it take to see results from digital marketing in Tulsa?